Frequently Asked Questions

 - Standard orders under $100 - $9

 Our goal is to get your order to you as quickly as possible.
-Once you place your order, it typically takes 1 to 2 business days for processing at our warehouse.
-Then, one of our shipping carriers takes it from there.
-Our warehouse is on the East Coast, so orders closer to our location have a shorter transit time, ranging from 2 to 4 business days, while orders farther away may take anywhere from 5 to 8 business days.
+Once you place your order, it takes 1 to 2 business days for processing at our warehouse - orders placed before 2pm EST generally leave our warehouse that same day.
+From there, we ship our paint via UPS Ground.
+Our warehouse is on the East Coast, so orders closer to our location have a shorter transit time after leaving our warehouse, ranging from 1 to 3 business days, while orders farther away may take anywhere from 3 to 5 business days.
 As soon as your order is on its way, you’ll receive a shipment notification email with tracking info so you can check the status of delivery.

-Because we ship with UPS, we are unable to deliver to a P.O.
+Because we ship our paint with UPS, we are unable to deliver paint to a P.O.
 Box address.

-Paint: Our paint is backed by The Clare Promise: We’re here to help you paint a home you’ll love.
-We work hard to make sure that always happens, but if you’re unhappy with your paint for any reason, let us know and we’ll make it right.
-Reach out to us at email@example.com with your order #.
+Paint: Our paint is backed our Happiness Guarantee: We’re here to help you paint a home you’ll love.
+We work hard to make sure that always happens, but if you’re unhappy with your experience, let us know and we’ll make it right.
+Reach out to us at firstname.lastname@example.org with your order #.
 We’re here to help.

 Supplies: All returns for supplies must be processed within 30 days of receiving your order.
 Items must be unused, unopened and in their original packaging.
 You will be refunded to your original form of payment.
 Your original shipping charges are not refunded.
 Email us at email@example.com with your order # and we’ll help you place the return.

-Perfect Color Swatch: Perfect Color Swatch samples are final sale.
+Perfect Color Swatch: Perfect Color Swatches are final sale.

 You should see your account refunded in 5-10 business days after we receive and process your return.